 First five rows of dataset using pandas

 It is worth noting that the classifications of the sincerity, or lack thereof, of questions carries a considerable degree of subjectivity itself.
-For the purposes of this study, we will take the classification of these questions at face value.
+For the purposes of this study, the classification of these questions has been taken at face value.
 Additionally, the dataset does contain noise; the training set data is not completely accurate regarding the classification.

 Data Analysis

-Dataset analysis shows that there are 1,225,312 number of questions that are sincere, labelled as 0 and 80,810 number of the questions are insincere, labelled as 1.
+Dataset analysis shows that there are 1,225,312 number of questions that are sincere, labelled as 0, and 80,810 number of the questions are insincere, labelled as 1.

 Bar plot of dataset: